BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 That's of course not what's going to happen, I wouldn't be writing a blog post about it otherwise.

-Our goal here is to capture they style of Daniel Huddleston that made the first 3 books so effortless to read and use that to translate the next 3.
+Our goal here is to capture the style of Daniel Huddleston that made the first 3 books so effortless to read and use that to translate the next 3.

 That means using the japanese versions of the first 3 books as well as their translation (the reference corpus) and the source material from each target book.
 That's 7 books we need to use for each translation!